Orbitale/Compotes/README.md

 * Docker setup with Compose.
 * Added tons of other commands to the Makefile.
 * Made a first PoC for the analytics dashboard.
+* Allow to upload Operations files directly from the backoffice.
+It even has a nice drag&drop integration to customize line column fields!
+* Change CSV headers at runtime (done only for the backoffice integration).
+* Change CSV delimiter/enclosure at runtime (done only for the backoffice integration).

 # License